martinostlund/syllabus/examinations/examination02/README.md

 ## Tips
 * Start by making a plan how to solve the assignment.
 What do you have to do.
 What steps do you have to take.
 What do you need to know and learn?
 Plan your work!
 Use GitHUb or a other tool for this.
-* Start with your models, create them and a seed-script that fill your storage with some data when starting the application.
+* Start with your resources/models.
+Create them and write a seed-script that fill your storage with some data to play with when testing your API.
 * Don´t spend time on over-doing validation rules.
 In a real scenario we should but in this assignment the API is the most important.